 Drumlanrig’s soldiers must have trodden Tynron Glen, at least on their way over the Clone to Glencairn, where, excitingly, a possible fortlet was discovered by aerial photography by Cairn Water at Kirkland in 1989.

-PHOTO *C Tynron Doon from the north-west, showing the 2 ramparts and three ditches
+Tynron Doon from the north-west, showing the 2 ramparts and three ditches.
+In the left foreground two sod dykes cross at right angles

 Tynron Doon is a multivallate Iron Age hill fort, typical of hundreds in Scotland, but there can scarcely be one more spectacularly situated.
 It consists of a sizeable circular central platform defended to the north, east and south by steep natural slopes.
 The west and south-west approaches are defended by two main ramparts and three ditches and the north-east slope has a later prominent terrace or courtyard.